netdata/netdata/docs/visualize/overview-infrastructure.md

 apache` to show only nodes that have `aws` in the hostname and are Ubuntu-based, or any nodes that have an Apache webserver running on them.

-The time picker helps you visualize both small and large timeframes depending on your goals, whether that's establishing a baseline of infrastructure performance or targeted root cause analysis of a specific anomaly.
+The time &amp; date picker helps you visualize both small and large timeframes depending on your goals, whether that's establishing a baseline of infrastructure performance or targeted root cause analysis of a specific anomaly.

-For example, use the **Quick Selector** to pick the 12-hour option first thing in the morning to check your infrastructure for any odd behavior overnight.
+For example, use the **Quick Selector** options to pick the 12-hour option first thing in the morning to check your infrastructure for any odd behavior overnight.
 Use the 7-day option to observe trends between various days of the week.

 See the [War Rooms](https://learn.netdata.cloud/docs/cloud/war-rooms) docs for more details on both features.